 I doubt they live a happy life.
 They have to look over their shoulders a lot, for the fact is that escaping from debts is getting harder every year the world becomes more digitalized.

-With the ability to have a passport flagged, border crossing become collection points for debts.
+With the ability to have a passport flagged, border crossing becomes a collection point for debts.

 With the ability to trace your digital whereabouts bailiffs can almost see what turn you take in which street, so to speak.